Exclusive: Obama hopes for U.S. embassy in Cuba before April summit in Panama

 "Keep in mind that our expectation has never been that we would achieve full normal relations immediately.
 There's a lot of work that still has to be done," he said.

-Washington and Havana announced on Dec.
-17 that they planned to restore diplomatic relations following 18 months of secret face-to-face talks.
+In a historic agreement, Washington and Havana announced on Dec.
+17 that they planned to restore diplomatic relations following 18 months of secret talks.

+Two rounds of "normalization" talks in Havana and Washington have since made quick progress toward renewing official ties.

+Cuba is keen to have Washington's official recognition of its one-party system run by the Cuban Communist Party, while the Obama administration believes establishing formal relations will strengthen its hand in Latin America where longstanding U.S. efforts to isolate Cuba have failed resoundingly.

 While critics, including some members of Congress, have called the end of U.S. attempts to isolate Cuba a gift to the authoritarian Cuban government, Obama said there are already signs it is prompting Havana to liberalize.